 - Built-in Inflation: Expectations of future price pressures create built-in inflation through rising wages to afford the higher cost of living.
 This results in higher cost of production, causing prices to eventually rise.

 Opposite to inflation, deflation is the steady decrease in the prices of goods and services.
 During deflation, the purchasing power of the currency increases.
 That means you can buy more goods or services tomorrow with the same amount of money you have today.
 Deflation usually accompanies weaker growth and is a sign of economic recession.

 Deflation should not be confused with disinflation which signifies that prices are still rising, just at a slower pace.
 That could be a change from 3% annual inflation to 1% annual inflation.

 Stagflation happens when inflationary pressures accumulate despite the stagnant economic growth and high unemployment rate.
 Stagflation is abnormal because a weak economy does not generate inflationary pressures.
 It defies the inverse correlation between unemployment and inflation described by the Phillips curve.
 So, it is a challenging economic situation for policymakers as the tools used to combat inflation typically drive higher unemployment.

-Hyperinflation is a very rare economic phenomena that happen when prices soar by more than 50% during one single month.
+Hyperinflation is a very rare economic phenomenon that happens when prices soar by more than 50% during one single month.
 Hyperinflation crashes the value of the currency and reflects the economic crisis.
 Venezuela’s hyperinflation is one of the most recent examples in modern history.
-The inflation rate in Venezuela peaked at nearly 350,000% in 2019 and the Venezuelan Bolivar lost 6 zeros to the US Dollar, making $1 equals to more than 4 million Bolivars.
+The inflation rate in Venezuela peaked at nearly 350,000% in 2019 and the Venezuelan Bolivar lost 6 zeros to the US Dollar, making $1 equal to more than 4 million Bolivars.
 Venezuela is now experiencing one of the most severe episodes of hyperinflation in history, according to economists.